M Idioms

 muddy the water

-- make matters confusing, make something less clear
+- to make matters confusing, to make something less clear

 The questions from the audience helped to muddy the water during the debate.

-I took much time to mull over the new job offer from our competitor.
+I took much time to mull over the job offer from our competitor.

 mum`s the word

-- say nothing of a secret that you know
+- I will not say anything about a secret that I know

-"Mum`s the word on the party.
+"Mum`s the word about the party.
 I won`t tell anybody."

 murder on (something)